NoMoreUsernames999/Dawn-of-The-Dead-Modpack/README.md

 ## LostBooks:

 For writers of the team.
-This is where all .book files go. **Make sure you read the format.txt file** for useful formatting tips and to learn the limitations of the LostBooks mod.
+This is where all .book files go (in config/LostBooks). **Make sure you read the format.txt file** for useful formatting tips and to learn the limitations of the LostBooks mod.

 All contributers will be credited in the authors file in the primary directory of LostBooks, but if you want to be credited for each specific works you upload, it is up to you to do so.
 To do this, download the current authors.txt file (check GitHub references channel for how), and then add the name of any books you submit under the section for your username, using one line per book (you can commit changes to authors.txt as many times as is needed to list your contributions).